 Concrete surface preparation is carefully classified by the International Concrete Repair Institute on a scale from CSP 1- CSP10.
 To achieve a CSP3 or higher a grinding process will not suffice and shot blasting is required.
 CSP 3 and higher is usually specified for most coatings applications and restoration work associated with concrete.

-Shot blasting is the first step we use to rejuvenate the concrete flooring of your Boulder business.
+Shot blasting is the first step we use to rejuvenate the concrete flooring of your Colorado Springs business.
 It allows us to strip away the buildup of dirt, carbonated concrete and old protective coating and reveal the structurally sound concrete hidden underneath, exposing and providing the surface with an aggressive profile for coatings to adhere or penetrate the concrete slab.
 Like a lawn mower in tall grass, you can see the results as soon as the machine passes.

-Thank you for taking the time to learn more about the preparation process we use to properly serve our Boulder clients and the surrounding area.
+Thank you for taking the time to learn more about the preparation process we use to properly serve our Colorado Springs clients and the surrounding area.
 If you have any questions about the process of shot blasting concrete or would like to set up a consultation on how we can refresh and strengthen your concrete flooring, then please feel free to give us a call or send us an email.
 We look forward to hearing from you.